r-kupin/webserv/README.md

 	2. Contain some file metadata (optional) followed by `\r\n\r\n` (mandatory)
 	3. Contain actual file contents
 	4. End up with delimiter preceded by `\r\n--`
 If amount of bytes processed corresponds with the value of `Content-Length` and the last thing received was delimiter - request is correct.
+Otherwise - [400  Bad Request](#400  Bad Request) will be returned.
 Before the start of the upload process, server also checks the file being created to store this upload:
 - Check that the value of `upload_store` points indeed to the directory where we are supposed to create files
 - Check that file intended to store current upload doesn't already exist